SeismicData/SEIS-PROV/seis_prov.rst

 .. sidebar:: Entity Plot

-    .. graphviz:: code/dot/entity_waveform_trace.dot
+    .. graphviz:: _generated/dot/entities/waveform_trace_max.dot

     Entities are depicted as yellow ellipses.
-Attributes are listed in white rectangle.
+Attributes are listed in a white rectangle.
 This example show a waveform trace at a certain point in a processing chain.